nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

           kid: kid123
           mac-key: goodlongsecretwordthatisnotshort

-# This is the password for the PKCS #12 keystore of the ACME Server account.
-The password is populated automatically by the Security Server.
+# This is the password for the PKCS #12 keystore of the ACME Server account, migrated into the database
-# Keystore is at /etc/xroad/ssl/acme.p12
+# by the version 7 to version 8 upgrade.
+Keystore is at /etc/xroad/ssl/acme.p12
 account-keystore-password:

 ```